Getting started

 All sensitive information required, such as API keys, are provided as environment variables.
 These are stored as GitHub repository secrets (see Creating and storing encrypted secrets).

-To make commits and publish your website, Upptime requires a personal access token (PAT) with the repo
+To make commits and publish your website, Upptime requires a personal access token (PAT) with read-write permissions of Actions, Contents, Issues and Workflows, stored as a repository secret named GH_PAT

 .
 You can create a personal access token by following these steps: